hfp/libxstream/README.md

 Implementation
 ==============
+The library's implementation allows enqueuing work from multiple host threads in a thread-safe manner and without oversubscribing the device.
 The actual implementation vehicle can be configured using a [configuration header](include/libxstream_config.h).
 Currently Intel's Language Extensions for Offload (LEO) are used to perform asynchronous execution and data transfers using signal/wait clauses.
 Other mechanism could used e.g., hStreams or COI (both are part of the Intel Manycore Platform Software Stack), or the OpenMP 4.0 offload directives.